Second Reading: 2 Peter 1:16-19

 What is our Christian faith ultimately based upon?
 The author of 2 Peter gave us two answers: Apostolic witness and the words of prophets.
 These two pillars of faith have three other blocks that support them.
 First, we believe in the God of Israel as the true God.
 Second, we hold to the Hebrew Scriptures as a reliable revelation to his people.
 Third, we believe the Apostles knew Jesus of Nazareth on a personal basis.

 Popular culture has attacked some of these premises; lately, the third has come under question.
-Alternative scriptures (the Gospel of Thomas, the Gospel of Judas, the Gospel of Mary Magdalene) have come to light; alterative histories (one made popular in the novel "The Da Vinci Code") have challenged the traditional view of apostolic witness.
-Without delving into a lengthily expose and defense of early Christian history, it is sufficient to point out that evangelization is based upon a serious belief in these five building blocks.
+Alternative scriptures (the Gospel of Thomas, the Gospel of Judas, the Gospel of Mary Magdalene) have come to light; alternative histories (one made popular in the novel "The Da Vinci Code") have challenged the traditional view of apostolic witness.
+Without delving into a lengthy expose and defense of early Christian history, it is sufficient to point out that evangelization is based upon a serious belief in these five building blocks.
 When we speak to others about Christ, we assume YHWH is the only true God, he revealed himself in the Hebrew Scriptures, the words of Scripture point toward a Messiah, the New Testament and the Church were based upon the witness of a group of Jewish men who claimed to know Jesus of Nazareth personally, and the assertion of these witnesses that Jesus was the Messiah was true.

-The early Church faced challenges to it credibility.
+The early Church faced challenges to its credibility.
 Others took the Good News and warped to their own ends.
 We face some of the same challenges today, but we should not react in a purely defensive fashion.
 There is something missing in these challenges, something that we possess, something that gave the witness of the Apostles and gives our witness credibility: the power of Christ, the Spirit.
 While our faith might be defined by dogmas and practices of faith we summarize as Tradition, the inspiration of faith comes from that God- given spark that attracts others to the Church.
 The spark drove the prophets to write their experience and visions.
 That spark was present when Peter, James, and John had a mountain top experience.
-That spark is present when we honesty proclaim Christ to others.
+That spark is present when we honestly proclaim Christ to others.

 How can your faith help others with their doubts?
 How can your witness and patient presence assist them to choose faith in Christ?